Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: Angles in Pentagonal Tiling of the Sphere

-By the vertex counting equation, we find that the way an angle appears (or not appears) at degree $3$ vertices imposes constraints on the way the angle appears in the pentagon.
+Since most vertices have degree $3$, the appearance (and disappearance) of an angle at all degree $3$ vertices has implication on how the angle appears in the pentagon.
+The following two lemmas are \cite[Lemmas 6, 7, 8]{wy1}.

-\begin{lemma} Suppose in a spherical tiling by angle congruent pentagons, an angle appears at every degree $3$ vertex.
-Then the angle must appear at least twice in the pentagon. \end{lemma}
+\begin{lemma} In a tiling by pentagons with the same five angles, \begin{itemize} \item If an angle appears at every degree $3$ vertex, then the angle appears at least twice in the pentagon. \item If an angle appears at least twice at every degree 3 vertex, then the angle appears at least three times in the pentagon. \end{itemize} \end{lemma}

-\begin{proof} If an angle $\theta$ appears only once in the pentagon, then the total number of times $\theta$ appears in the whole tiling is $f$, and the total number of non-$\theta$ vertices is $4f$.
-If we also know that $\theta$ appears at every degree $3$ vertex, then $f\ge v_3$ and the non-$\theta$ vertices appear $\le 2v_3$ times at degree $3$ vertices.
-Moreover, the non-$\theta$ vertices appear $\le \sum_{k\ge 4}kv_k$ times at high degree vertices.
-Therefore we get